KyletheFox/Bootstrapped_Photo_Grid/README.md

 Whatever selector that is passed as an argument MUST have a defined width or height.
 The Javascript uses the height and width of the selector and creates the grid based on those parameters.
 If the div does NOT have sizes then nothing will be displayed.

 Two depencecies of this project is Bootstrap and jQuery.
 These must be somehow referenced in the project.
-I just used the CDN's in my example page.

 	<!-- jQuery -->
 	https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js